quentin-st/Les-Joies-de-SUPINFO/README.md

 open an issue here on GitHub.

 ## Technical information
+### memcached
+We're using memcached to cache the Facebook likes count for each gif.
+This avoids polling Facebook API at every page load, which reduces significantly pages loading times.

+Both development environments & production server must have `php5-memcached` & `memcached` packages installed.

 ### Cron configuration
 To publish gifs without a manual action, a cron is configured on the server to automatically publish accepted gifs.
 Cron jobs are set to execute a custom command, `ljds:publish`: